Jagmeet Singh: Personal life

 Singh was recognized by the World Sikh Organization of Canada in their 2012 list of honourees for being the first turbaned Sikh MPP in Ontario.

-In 2013, Singh was denied a visa to India for raising the issue of the 1984 Sikh massacre.
-He became the first Western legislator ever to be denied entry to India.

-In a November 2017 episode of the TVOntario series Political Blind Date, Singh was paired with former Toronto City Councillor and future Premier of Ontario Doug Ford.
+In a November 2017 episode of the TVOntario series Political Blind Date, Singh was paired with former Toronto City Councillor and then-future Premier of Ontario Doug Ford.
 The pair explored different forms of transportation, with Singh taking Ford on a downtown Toronto bicycle ride while Ford drove Singh along the dedicated streetcar right-of-way on St. Clair Avenue.
 Ford said of the experience that the two became friends, and Singh said Ford was "very warm and friendly".
 Jagmeet Singh is an avid cyclist and owns six designer bicycles.

-In January 2018, Singh became engaged to Gurkiran Kaur Sidhu, a fashion designer and co-founder of jangiiro, a Punjabi clothing line.
+In January 2018, Singh became engaged to Gurkiran Kaur Sidhu, a fashion designer and co-founder of Jangiiro, a Punjabi clothing line.
 He proposed to her at the vegetarian restaurant where they had their first date, in front of friends, family, and members of the media that Singh had invited.
 The pair married on February 22, 2018.
-In August 2021 he announced that he was expecting a child with his spouse, their daughter was born in January 2022.
+In August 2021, they announced that they were expecting a child, a daughter named Anhad, born in January 2022.
+In July 2023, they announced that they were expecting a second child, a daughter born in December 2023.

+On April 26, 2025, Singh attended the Lapu-Lapu Day Block Party, which is an event honouring Filipino heritage, in Vancouver.
+He left minutes before a vehicle-ramming attack occurred at the event.
+He said, "I just want the Filipino community to know that we stand with you."

+In June 2025, Singh attended the Toronto stop of the Grand National Tour at the Rogers Centre, featuring American rapper Kendrick Lamar, who had engaged in a public feud with Canadian rapper Drake in 2024, and American singer SZA.
+Drake publicly criticized Singh's attendance at the concert, and Singh apologized the next day on Instagram.

 Singh is fluent in English, French, and Punjabi.